jlbradley1844/jlbradley1844.github.io/_posts/2022-04-30-fanaticism.md

 ---
 title: Not Tribalism, Not Populism.
-Fanaticism.
+Fanaticism. category:article
 ---

-## It's Not Tribalism, It's Not Populism.
-It's Fanaticism.
+## Not Tribalism, Not Populism.
+Fanaticism.

 >   The source of all these catastrophes is racial fanaticism,
 >   patriotic fanaticism, religious fanaticism and political